Virginia Beach Rear-End Collision Lawyer

 What is a Rear-End Collision?

-Distracted driving can also result in rear-end collisions.
+Distracted driving can also result in rear-end accidents.
 Even if a driver is only looking at their phone for a few seconds, the car in front of them could be a dead stop and they may be unable to stop in time to avoid a collision.
-A Virginia Beach rear-end collision lawyer can further explain how the cause of an accident can impact your case.
+A Virginia Beach lawyer can further explain how the cause of a rear-end collision can impact your case.

 Lastly, any statements the defendant driver made at the scene or later about what had happened should be examined.
 Many times after a collision, people are concerned with how the other occupants in the vehicle are doing and make sure they are not hurt.
 It is not uncommon for the at-fault driver to immediately come up to the injured party and apologize and say they were distracted.
 These admissions by the defendant at the scene are always helpful in establishing liability.